 - Fuel economy is critical for a number of reasons.
 The overall range of your vessel is calculated by multiplying the capacity of your gasoline tank in gallons by the mileage every gallon.
 Thus, a more efficient motor allows you to go farther between fill-ups.
 But if you still wondering about this, there are marine fuel stabilizers now that will make your engine more fuel-efficient.

 To find more detailed information about the price of each boat motor brand, watch this video: Bass Pro Shop Outboards Walk-through.
 Prices, and Specs Mercury Optimax, Verado.
 Bass Pro shop boats.

 There are indeed a lot of elements affecting the valuation of an outboard motor.
-It is important to any boaters to understand how these factors influence the price of boat motors to make a wise purchase.
+It is important for any boater to understand how these factors influence the price of boat motors to make a wise purchase.

 Hence, we hope that the above information will also help you and your crew to select a suitable boat engine that makes cruising experiences with family and friends affordable!

 Did you enjoy the article on how much does a boat motor cost?
 Do you want to add anything else?
 Please let me know and leave a comment below.